Linear models of strip-type roughness: Structure and strength of secondary currents

 \subsection{Eddy viscosity perturbation}

-In many studies that have examined the properties of the Navier-Stokes equation linearised around the turbulent mean profile and augmented with an eddy viscosity to model the effect of the turbulent Reynolds stresses, velocity perturbations resulting from optimal or stochastic forcing are computed by assuming that the turbulent viscosity distribution is not affected by the flow perturbation, and it is assumed a priori following analytical or empirical distributions \citep{reynolds1972, delalamo2006, hwangcossu2010, morra_2019, Pickering_Rigas_Schmidt_Sipp_Colonius_2021}.
-In the present case, and unlike previous work, the governing equations must include a transport equation for the turbulent viscosity.
-It is likely that the peak location predicted by the present linear model (see figure \ref{fig:maps}) is purely determined by the non-normality of the linearised Navier-Stokes operator, with minimal effect of the turbulence model adopted.
+{In many studies that have examined the properties of the linearised Navier-Stokes equations, velocity perturbations resulting from optimal or stochastic forcing are computed by assuming that the turbulent viscosity distribution is not affected by the flow perturbation and follows an analytical or empirical distributions \citep{reynolds1972, delalamo2006, hwangcossu2010, morra_2019, Pickering_Rigas_Schmidt_Sipp_Colonius_2021}}.
+In the present case, and unlike previous work, the governing equations must include a transport equation for the turbulent viscosity. {It is speculated that the peak location predicted by the present linear model (see figure \ref{fig:maps}) is determined in large part by the {selectivity} of the linearised Navier-Stokes operator, rather than by the specifics of the turbulence model adopted}.
 However, the inclusion of such a model and the resulting perturbation of the turbulent viscosity $\nu_t^{(1)}$ is key to capture the influence of the heterogeneous surface roughness and the generation of secondary flows, as described in section \ref{sec:turbulence modelling}.
 In practice, spanwise gradients of the eddy viscosity produce, through the QCR model, Reynolds stresses that act as source terms for the streamwise vorticity equation, resulting in secondary motions.

 Figure \ref{fig:nut_comparison} shows contours of the perturbation turbulent viscosity for several strip widths $S$.
 In the left panels, the QCR constant $c_{r1}$ has been set to zero, to characterise the eddy viscosity distribution in the absence of cross-stream motions and highlight the interaction with the streamwise velocity fields of figure \ref{fig:u1_comparison}.
 In the right panels, the QCR constant is $c_{r1} = 0.3$.
 In general, positive eddy viscosity perturbations are observed above the high roughness strips, and vice versa, reflecting the boundary condition \eqref{eq:BCs_first} and the altered distance $d$ from the wall.
 For narrow strips, the eddy viscosity perturbation is confined near the wall, given that rapid spatial variations of the eddy viscosity tend to be damped by the diffusion term in the linearised SA equation.
 As the strip gets wider, more intense eddy viscosity distributions are observed, reflecting the increased acceleration/deceleration of the flow over the low and high roughness strips, respectively.